| We don’t have a dedicated Ramp Tool, but we are going to show you how to go around that and create one with the help of the Stair Tool.

 Activate the Stair and open its Settings.
 In the Finish page turn off Finishes (both Treads and Risers) all together.

-Set Stringer for the Structure and use the custom Profile as Stringer.
+Set Stringer for the Structure and use the custom Profile as Stringer

 Use the ‘Stringer Only’ option for both Flight Structure and Landing Structure.
 ‘Stringer Right’ is the only structure you will need.
 (The right side is used, because of the location of the Profile origin).

 Make sure that the ‘Stringer Profile Anchor’ is set correctly.
-In this example the Profile’s anchor point (= origin) at the top right corner, so the Stringer is line up with the Finish.
+In this example the Profile’s anchor point (= origin) is at the top right corner, so the Stringer is lined up with the Finish.
 If the anchor point is on a different place, the Stringer will be placed next to the Finish.
 In this case you can fine tune it with the ‘Stringer Profile Anchor’ setting under Stair Default Settings / Stringers – Flight / Stringer Component Settings.

 Adjust support ending